Top-label calibration and multiclass-to-binary reductions: Additional experimental details and results for COVTYPE-7

+We present additional details and results for the top-label HB experiment of Section~\ref{subsec:covertype-top-label}.
 The base classifier is an RF learnt using \texttt{sklearn.ensemble import RandomForestClassifier} with default parameters.
 The base RF is a nearly continuous base model since most predictions are unique.
 Thus, we need to use binning to make reliability diagrams, validity plots, and perform ECE estimation, for the base model.
 To have a fair comparison, instead of having a fixed binning scheme to assess the base model, the binning scheme was decided based on the unique predictions of top-label HB.
 Thus for every $l$, and $ r \in \text{Range}(h_l)$, the bins are defined as $\{x : c(x) = l, h_l(x) = r\}$.
 Due to this, while the base model in Figures~\ref{fig:covtype-adaptive} and \ref{fig:covtype-fixed} are the same, the reliability diagrams and validity plots in orange are different.
 As can be seen in the bar plots in Figure~\ref{fig:covtype-RF}, the ECE estimation is not affected significantly.

 When $k=100$, the total number of bins chosen by Algorithm~\ref{alg:umd-top-label} was 403, which is roughly $57.6$ bins per class.
 The choice of $B=50$ for the fixed bins per class experiment was made on this basis.